Bg

 Your baby at 15 months is a toddler now!
 And that toddler energy is starting to show.

-There are so many important 15 month developmental milestones for your baby, including gross and fine motor milestones, speech milestones/language development, and emotional development.
+There are so many important 15 month developmental milestones for your child, including gross and fine motor milestones, speech milestones/language development, and emotional development.
 Most children this age are:

 • Walking and running